Half Ironman Blueprint Resources

 Firstly we want to say a big Thank You for purchasing this Half Iron Distance Blueprint training program.
 We’re truly grateful for your belief in our coaching philosophy and we intend to do whatever we can to strengthen that.
 Because when we wholeheartedly believe in what we’re doing, great things happen.

 I’ll let you in on a little secret.
 To be remarkable in anything, simply ACT with the intention of being remarkable.
-This ‘little’ mind shift will help you be successful in your Ironman® adventures.
+This ‘little’ mind shift will help you be successful in your Ironman® racing.

 You’re about to begin a journey, a journey that many a blueprint athlete has already begun and succeeded greatly at.
 Your journey will ultimately lead you to a great race finish from following the plan and advice within, but it’s so much more than that.
 What you have done is made an awesome investment into yourself.